LuckyGStar/ShopifyDevelopmentStandards/README.md

   ```

   3. Create a new branch for getting started with development.
-  > Feature/*** for new feature development and fix/*** for fixing bugs.
+  > feature/*** for new feature development and fix/*** for fixing bugs.

   ```bash
   $ git checkout -b feature/new-design
   $ git checkout -b fix/mobile-header-responsive-issue
   ```

-  4. If you already have branch worked on, just rebase with `develop` so that it is synced.
+  4. If you already have branch worked on, just rebase with `develop` branch so that it is synced.
   > If there are conflicts in rebase, please resolve it manually.

   ```bash